infinite-world-inc/tk-substancepainter/README.md

 ## Configuring your project for Shotgun Toolkit

 If you haven't done it yet, make sure you have gone through the basic steps to configure your project to use shotgun toolkit, this can be done in shotgun desktop app, by:
-* enter into the project clicking it's icon
+* enter into the project clicking its icon

 * click on the user icon to show more options (bottom right)